-FNG is committed to supporting our indigenous brothers and sisters and their communities across the country, that certainly includes putting mother earth first.
+FNG is committed to supporting our indigenous brothers and sisters and their communities across the country that certainly includes putting mother earth first.
 We are firm believers in the concept of 7 generations.
 As a First Nation organization, we understand that we are merely caretakers of this land for those that follow.
-When we engage a project we continually ask ourselves, “What will the impact of this project be to mother earth and those that follow for 7 generations?”
+When we engage a project we continually ask ourselves, “What will the impact of this project be to mother earth and those that follow for seven generations?”

 At FNG we continually engage emerging technology with the goal of remaining technologically advanced in the best interest of the environment and our First Nation/Inuit partners.
-We include renewable energy resources for both ‘community-owned’ projects and other third party-owned facilities, whose power-source can be shared by the entire community through a comprehensive pre-planning process.
-“Renewable energies” is an important concept worth serious consideration to every community and each FNG project.
+We include renewable energy resources for both ‘community-owned’ projects and other third-party-owned facilities, whose power-source can be shared by the entire community through a comprehensive pre-planning process.
+“Renewable energies” is an important concept severe worth consideration to every town and each FNG project.

-We work in partnership with local indigenous communities and technology innovators to help the poorest and most marginalized communities set up practical and renewable energy community and facility resources.
+We work in partnership with local indigenous communities and technology innovators to help the poorest and most marginalized communities set up efficient and renewable energy community and facility resources.
 This form of partnership allows us to assist in meeting the real needs of each community with innovative technologies.
-We then make this technology available to each and every First Nation and/or Inuit community that we work with across Canada, creating a cohesive relationship between community, environment and our 4seasons garden farming Co-op facilities.
+We then make this technology available to every First Nation and Inuit community that we work with across Canada, creating a cohesive relationship between community, environment and our 4seasons garden farming Co-op facilities.

-There are many reasons why a community would go solar, but improving the environment, cutting energy costs and taking control of their own communities future are the most common.
-Many are aware that solar is a key factor in taking control of the growth of their community, a great community efficiency upgrade and a significant factor in reducing energy costs and reduce their carbon footprint.
+There are many reasons why a community would go solar, but improving the environment, cutting energy costs and taking control of their own communities’ future are the most common.
+Many are aware that solar is a crucial factor in regaining control of their population growth, a significant community efficiency upgrade and a significant factor in reducing energy costs and reduce their carbon footprint.

 Solar energy also delivers environmental benefits.
-Many homeowners, businesses and non-profits go solar because they are focused on minimizing environmental issues like climate change and health problems related to carbon emissions.
-The electricity that solar panels produce is completely emissions free.
+Many homeowners, businesses, and non-profits go solar because they are focused on minimizing environmental issues like climate change and health problems related to carbon emissions.
+The electricity that solar panels produce is entirely emission-free.
 When you use renewable solar energy to meet your energy needs, you reduce the demand for electricity and or diesel fuel consumption from your utility.
 As a result, your utility plant emits less carbon when producing the power needed to meet demand.
-Depending on the resources that your utility uses to produce energy — many are still reliant fossil fuels like electricity, diesel fuel and coal—the impact of your decision to go solar significantly favours mother earth and our environment.
+Depending on the resources that your service uses to provide energy — many are still reliant fossil fuels like electricity, diesel fuel, and coal—the impact of your decision to go solar significantly favors mother earth and our environment.

 Most locations in Canada get enough sunlight to produce sufficient electricity from solar panels.
 The most important factors to consider when you evaluate your solar panel options are the rates you pay for electricity and or diesel fuel and the rebates and incentives available to you.
-Our FNG solar powered community garden farming Co-op facilities with the right planning can generate enough electricity to meet your community utility needs.
+Our FNG solar-powered community garden farming facilities with the right planning can generate enough power to meet your community utility needs.